varunrao/aws-smart-recycle/pi/README.md

             ![no-restart-image](images/8-4-reboot-no.png)

     1. Open a terminal window and enter the command "hostname -I" to return the IP Address of the Raspberry Pi.
+Make a note of this IP Address as this will be used later to SSH to the Raspberry Pi.

         ![hostname-ip-image](images/9-0-hostname.png)